ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 {{site.data.content.number-of-baremetal-servers-wkld}}

 When you size the capacity of your servers, consider your current requirements, and include extra capacity to accommodate anticipated growth.
-For more information, see [How to export VMware inventory?](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).
+For more information, see [How to export the VMware inventory?](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).

 ## Storage
 {: #cr_orderinginstance-consolidwkld-storage-settings}